EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Ready to see what you qualify for?

 The eligibility checker takes two minutes.
-It matches your profile against 55+ products and shows the banks most likely to approve you at the best rate.
+It matches your profile against the CBUAE rules and shows the banks most likely to approve you at the best rate.

 Check My Eligibility Calculate My Repayment